Hobohodo/RomanNumerals-API/notes.md

 For the database I only created the one "conversions" table, and used an index to make finding rows based on the integers easy.
 I considered using multiple tables for this - one to act as a cache of converted integers (with the most recently converted date) and another to store the counts, but realised this would fail to show an accurate history if the same integer were converted multiple times.

 I set the number of characters for the "numeral" field to 32, but did cheat a bit and find that the longest possible conversion was from 3888 with 15 characters at MMMDCCCLXXXVIII.
+It might then have made more sense to set the limit for the numeral column to '15', however I didn't in case my test was wrong or for future changes.

 ##What I would do differently

 I would most definitely not name the conversion totals table "total" and give the column name "total".
 It just made naming unnecessarily complex.

 ##Running commentary
-This is a list of thoughts and comments done while writing the test.
-Imported from OneNote.
+This is a list of thoughts and comments done while writing the test, initally imported from OneNote.

 The first half is a long list of failures, with some more constructive thoughts later on.